tmcw/systemfontstack/README.md

 - Serif

-You could also say 'slab serif' needs a stack, but there's not much precedent for one, even though there are plenty of slab serif syste fonts.
+You could also say 'slab serif' needs a stack, but there's not much precedent for one, even though there are plenty of slab serif system fonts.

 **Google -> copy + paste**